TUM-DAML/seml/README.md

 ## Example
 See our simple [example](examples) to get familiar with how **`SEML`** works.

+## Contact
+Contact us at zuegnerd@in.tum.de or klicpera@in.tum.de for any questions.

 Copyright (C) 2019
 Daniel Zügner and Johannes Klicpera
 Technical University of Munich